Top tips for solo travellers

 The Republic of Ireland

 Looking to start somewhere with home comforts?
 Look no further than the Republic of Ireland.
-With friendly locals and plenty of opportunities to go off the beaten path, its perfect for anyone looking to take their first solo trip, or just want a weekend retreat.
+With friendly locals and plenty of opportunities to go off the beaten track, it's perfect for anyone looking to take their first solo trip, or just want a weekend retreat.

-Just a short flight or ferry ride from the UK, Ireland is steeped in history, culture and good food.
-Quiet roads are easy to navigate if youre looking to get about in a hire car, meaning you can explore the width and breadth of the island in a relatively short amount of time.
+A short flight or ferry ride from the UK, Ireland is steeped in history, culture and good food.
+Quiet roads are easy to navigate if you're looking to get about in a hire car, meaning you can explore the width and breadth of the island in a relatively short amount of time.

 Queenstown, New Zealand

 The best destination for thrill-seeking solo travellers, Queenstown is an adrenaline junkie's dream.
 With a variety of extreme sports on offer, ranging from bungee jumping, skydiving, parasailing, and much more, if you desire to push your personal limits, look no further.